 In Major Blow To Trump, GOP Health Care Bill Vote Delayed

-President Trump and current House Speaker Paul Ryan are running into the same problem.

-NPR's Susan Davis reports that the long-promised Republican bill to repeal and replace the Affordable Care Act, also known as Obamacare, has been delayed.
+The long-promised Republican bill to repeal and replace the Affordable Care Act, also known as Obamacare, has been delayed, NPR's Susan Davis reports.
 It was supposed to get a vote Thursday night, but it has been running into trouble — from both the right and the center.

+Thursday afternoon, the votes were not there to pass the bill.
+House Majority Leader Kevin McCarthy tried downplay the task ahead, saying on CNN that leadership just needs to convince "a couple more" lawmakers to give their support.
+"We'll start the debate [Friday] morning," he said.

-At this writing, the votes are not there to pass the bill.
-It could get a vote Friday, but the path forward is uncertain.
-The delay is a blow to Trump, who for all his efforts at deal-making hasn't been able yet to secure the votes.
+But the path forward is still uncertain.
+The delay is a blow to President Trump, who for all his efforts at deal-making hasn't been able yet to secure the votes.

 No consensus was reached during a meeting with the president and the roughly 40 members of the House Freedom Caucus at the White House Thursday afternoon.